 George Mason University Libraries are excited to announce a new venture: the Mason Libraries Artist-in-Residence Program.
-For our pilot year, we’ve invited Adriana Monsalve, an artist, photobook maker, and co-founder of Homie House Press, to join us in a research and visual arts project.
+For this pilot year, we’re excited to announce that Adriana Monsalve, an artist, photobook maker, and co-founder of Homie House Press, will join us in a research and visual arts project.

 About the Residency

 Throughout April and May 2019, Monsalve will be dividing her residency between the University Libraries (Fenwick Library, Special Collections Research Center, and Fenwick Gallery) and the Mason School of Art to lead a series of in-class lectures and workshops, and to conduct research in the library’s photobook and artists’ book collections.
 The residency will conclude with an exhibition curated by Monsalve and an artist’s talk, and in the publication of a collaborative zine produced by Mason students and faculty.

 This residency is sponsored by the George Mason University Libraries, the Mason School of Art, and the Mason University Life Programming Fund.

 Diaspora Diction collects Monsalve’s photographs, photobooks, and ongoing research into identity—and illusions of identity—in the African and Latinx diaspora.
 The exhibition features images from Monsalve’s first photobook, Clear as Black, a deeply personal and investigative documentary of the community and stories of individuals with a rare type of albinism found in Puerto Rico.
 The exhibition also features images from also includes a second, separate body of work in progress, tentatively titled Novena.
 Photographed during a subsequent visit to Puerto Rico, Novena follows the family of Ricardito, one of subjects of Clear as Black, in the days immediately following the death of his grandfather, the family patriarch.